 The Bond Interest and Redemption Fund is a debt service fund used for the repayment of bonds issued for the District (Education Code Sections 15125-15262).
 The proceeds from the sale of the bonds are deposited in the county treasury to the Building Fund of the District.
 Any premiums or accrued interest received from the sale of the bonds must be deposited in the Bond Interest and Redemption Fund of the District.
 The San Diego County Auditor and Controller maintains control over the District's Bond Interest and Redemption Fund.
-The principal and interest on the bonds must be paid by the San Diego County Treasurer from taxes levied by the San Diego County Treasurer-Tax Collector.
+The principal and interest on the bonds must be paid by the San Diego County Treasurer-Tax Collector.